 Leave dough set on the counter-top for 6-8 hours, or overnight depending on several factors.
 The dough should double in size.
 This is the BULK RISE (or bulk fermentation).To avoid getting a crusty layer on the dough during the bulk rise, make sure the bowl is large and the towel is damp.
 You can also add a light coating of oil over the top of the dough, especially if you are letting it sit out overnight.

 Bake.
-When the dough is risen, preheat the oven to 350 degrees for about 38 - 43 minutes.
-This bread is better if baked at a lower temperature than my other sandwich bread.
+When the dough is risen, preheat the oven to 350 degrees for about 38 - 43 minutes, or until a digital thermometer measures between 195-200 degrees F when inserted into the center of the bread.

 Notes